ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

         case list() as lst if all(
             isinstance(x, int) for x in lst
         ):
-            # here, lst is a list and we asserted all elements are int
+            # Here, lst is a list and we asserted all elements are int.
-            total: int = sum(
+            total: int = sum(lst)
-                lst
-            )  # type checker can assume lst is list[int]
 ```

 In this contrived example, the guard ensures every element in the list is int, so inside the case it might be safe to treat it as `list[int]`.